embedded-boston/awesome-embedded-systems/README.md

 ### Communication

 - [nanopb](https://koti.kapsi.fi/jpa/nanopb/) - Nanopb is a plain-C implementation of Google's Protocol Buffers data format.
 It is targeted at 32 bit microcontrollers, but is also fit for other embedded systems with tight (2-10 kB ROM, <1 kB RAM) memory constraints.
+- [lwIP](http://savannah.nongnu.org/projects/lwip/) - lwIP is a small independent implementation of the TCP/IP protocol suite that has been initially developed by Adam Dunkels.
+- [CanFestival](http://www.canfestival.org/) - CanFestival focuses on providing an ANSI-C platform independent CANOpen® stack that can be built as master or slave nodes on PCs, Real-time IPCs, and Microcontrollers.
+- [CANopenNode](https://github.com/CANopenNode/CANopenNode) - CANopenNode is written in ANSI C in object-oriented way.
+It runs on different microcontrollers, as standalone application or with RTOS

+### RTOS

+- [FreeRTOS](http://www.freertos.org/) - A free use Real Time Operating system which is widely used and supports a large number of platforms.
+- [RTEMS](https://www.rtems.org/) - Real-Time Executive for Multiprocessor Systems or RTEMS is an open source Real Time Operating System (RTOS) that supports open standard application programming interfaces (API) such as POSIX.
+It is used in space flight, medical, networking and many more embedded devices using processor architectures including ARM, PowerPC, Intel, Blackfin, MIPS, Microblaze and more.
+- [uC/os](https://www.micrium.com/rtos/kernels/) - µC/OS-II and µC/OS-III are preemptive, highly portable, and scalable real-time kernels.
+You can test them out for free, but you must pay to put them into a product.

 ### Testing